gpolitis/php-github-icalendar/README.md

 and then convert them to an iCalendar feed of VTODO items using the [sabre/vobject](https://github.com/fruux/sabre-vobject) library.

-This project is heavily inspired by Daniel Pocock's Python based [github-icalendar](https://github.com/dpocock/github-icalendar), only this version is written in PHP, mainly because I have nginx/php already configured on my box.
+This project is heavily inspired by Daniel Pocock's excellent Python based [github-icalendar](https://github.com/dpocock/github-icalendar), only this version is written in PHP, mainly because I have nginx/php already configured on my box.